d4n3sh/thedaneshproject/content/posts/2010-04-29-ubuntu-mirrors-up-and-improved.md

   - 897540632

 ---
-With the recent [internet issues][1], byte craft&#8217;s local Ubuntu mirror was not being up2date due to overlapping cron jobs.
+With the recent [internet issues][1], byte craft's local Ubuntu mirror was not being up2date due to overlapping cron jobs.

 They have since moved to [ubumirror][2] running on apache/ngix and all seems good.
 Releases are on a 3 hour sync and archives 4  hours sync.